 House Bill No. introduced by A. Nicastro aims to revise and clarify the law regarding apportionment in negligence cases.
 The bill amends Section 27-1-703 of the Montana Code Annotated (MCA) to allow a party to argue that a nonparty is the sole cause of the claimant's injuries without the need to seek apportionment.
-Additionally, it specifies that a defendant may assert that the claimant's damages were caused by a person with whom the claimant has settled or released from liability, and may seek apportionment by the finder of fact.
+Additionally, the bill specifies that a defendant may assert that the claimant's damages were caused by a person with whom the claimant has settled or released from liability, and it introduces new provisions for how fault is apportioned on a verdict form.

 Statutes affected: